If your property was affected by the wildfires in May, find resources and information on relevant county services here: 2025 Spring Wildfires

 Family Health and Supports

-Our public health nurses will meet with you to provide support and resources.
-We also offer physical assessments for the birthing parent and infant, breast/chest feeding support, and a variety of other health screenings.
-No two families are the same, so our nurses will work with you to find the program that best fits your family’s needs.
+Our Public Health Nurses will meet with you to provide support and resources.
+We also offer physical assessments for the birthing parent and infant including blood pressure monitoring during pregnancy and in-home height & weight checks for infants, breast/chest feeding support, and a variety of other health screenings.

 Maternal Early Childhood Sustained Home Visiting (MECSH)